-The way you store your fat is highly dependent on a couple of different factors.
+The way you store your fat is highly dependent on a few different factors.
 Some of the factors have to do with your sex and genetics.
 But more specifically, it’s the different ratio of hormones men and women have.
-The two sex hormones that influence fat disposition are testosterone and estrogen.
+Two sex hormones that influence fat disposition are testosterone and estrogen.
 Your ratio of testosterone to estrogen is going to have a large role in where you store fat on your body.

 Why is Stubborn Fat Different?

 So then, do we just store our fat in different places, or is there actually something different about this so-called stubborn fat?
 There are some very important differences actually.
 Your fat tissue contains two major receptors – alpha and beta.